jesstelford/wd15-responsive-design/DESIGN.md

 Repackageing the carousel UX
 Prompt user to make a choice a) scroll up and read details, b) swipe down and browse photos

+### Menus

+With icon placed on right users tend to click on the icon - not on the text.

+All options with icons placed on the right resulted in slower task completion.

+20-30% click on th eicon when it's on the right, so make it big and easy to find.
+But no one clicks on the icon when it's on the left, so make the text bigger and easy to find.

+Always keep important actions visisble.
+Reduce complexit with tabs, etc